Open Positions

 Undergraduate Student Assistants

-Undergraduate students (sophomore students preferred, but others are welcome to inquire) who have a background in Chemistry and are interested in hands-on research are encouraged to send an unofficial transcript to Prof. Nguyen to inquire about a research internship and/or an Honor's Thesis project.
+Undergraduate students who have a strong background in Chemistry or ETOX and are interested in hands-on research are encouraged to send an unofficial transcript, CV and cover letter to Prof. Nguyen.
 No previous experience in research is required.
+We generally consider students who are in their 2nd or 3rd year of undergraduate studies.

-The undergraduate research assistants in our lab are valued members, thus, long term placement is preferred (the vast majority of our undergraduate researchers stay until graduation, or after).
+The undergraduate research assistants in our lab are valued members, thus, long term placement is preferred.
 Our undergrads are given opportunities to conduct their own research projects, play important roles helping senior members, present their work at national conferences, and contribute to the scientific literature.
 Our undergrad alumni have been very successful with publishing peer-reviewed papers (as first authors and co-authors), presenting their results at conferences, winning research awards (including Chandellor's Research Award and Dean's Circle Awards from campus, Department-level awards, and Undergraduate Research Awards from ACS) and moving on to graduate school, professional schools, or jobs in industry.
-We have undergraduate research opportunities in: (2) chemistry and toxicology of electronic cigarettes, (2) aqueous chemistry and kinetics in cloud/fog droplets and aerosol water